Inside: Here are 8 super fun, super spooky Halloween activities for kids and grandkids. Buckle up and enjoy—you’re in for the ride of your life!

 - Toothpicks

-- Drop 5-10 drops each of 3 different fingernail polish colors–you will have to do this step between each pumpkin dipped.
+- Drop 5-10 drops each of 3 different fingernail polish colors–do this step every time you dip a pumpkin.

 - Swirl the colors with a toothpick

-- Immerse your pumpkins completely into the water
+- Immerse your pumpkins completely in the water.
+The polish will stick on the pumpkin

-- Dry pumpkins on a piece of Styrofoam–it can take several hours
+- Lay on a piece of Styrofoam to dry–it can take several hours

 In the 1980s, I took several cooking classes from Marlene Sorosky in Sherman Oaks, California.
-One of her many amazing recipes was Double Chocolate Crinkle Cookies.
-It quickly became a family favorite.
+One of her many recipes was Double Chocolate Crinkle Cookies.
+It’s a family favorite and a great recipe to make Halloween cookies with your kids/grandkids with some added fun–keep reading…

 - 4 oz. unsweetened chocolate